 Establishing a regular bedtime schedule strongly impacts a student’s ability to perform.
-However, as all parents know, getting a child to go to bed can be a monumental struggle.
+However, as all parents know, getting a child to go to bed can be a STRUGGLE.
 Though it may be difficult at first, the key to establishing a routine is through consistency.
 Set a regular bedtime and wake time and before too long, your child’s internal body clock will naturally adapt to the new schedule.
 Each child is different, so the strategies to get them to go to bed and wake up at certain times will be up to you.
-One idea is to spray lavender, or chamomile essential oils as a bedtime ritual.
+One idea is to spray lavender or chamomile essential oil as a bedtime ritual.
 Once your child smells the aroma, their bodes will know it is time to power down.

 Family Meal Time

 In addition to the nutritional value, family meal time is a great opportunity for children and parents to reconnect after busy days.
 Kids have the chance to unwind, talk about what they’re doing in school, and how they’re getting along with their peers.
 This type of person-to-person communication is so important for development.
 We live in a world with enticing TV shows and entertaining video games, and proper communication is becoming something of a lost art.
 Meal times can be a comfortable environment for kids to discuss, connect, and decompress.

 Plus, studies have shown a strong correlation between regular family dinners and good grades.
 Of teens who eat at least three times a week with their families, only 20% get C’s or lower on their progress reports!
 Even if your child isn’t quite that old yet, establishing a pattern now will dramatically increase the chances of successful family dinners by the time they become teenagers.